Stephan Werk, Werk Creative

 Danielle Lirette

-There are only a handful of businesses left behind Union that have been there since before the pandemic, including Tavernetta and its sister concept, Sunday Vinyl, as well as CVS, Whole Foods, The Pig & The Sprout, Kaffe Landskap and Tupelo Honey, which is eight-and-a-half years into its ten-year lease.
-Even The Pig & The Sprout has had its share of challenges, including when a man with a rifle barricaded himself in the restaurant during dinner service in 2020.
+Only a handful of businesses behind Union Station have been there since before the pandemic, including Tavernetta and its sister concept, Sunday Vinyl, along with CVS, Whole Foods, The Pig & The Sprout, Kaffe Landskap and Tupelo Honey, which is eight-and-a-half years into its ten-year lease.
+But they’ve weathered major challenges; in 2020, for example, a man with a rifle barricaded himself inside the Pig & The Sprout during dinner service.

 Recently, some entrepreneurs who have found success in other parts of Colorado tried their luck on Wewatta Street, only to close not long after.
 The Troy Guard-backed Eggs Inc. shuttered after only seven months.
-The same goes for the Blue Fish, which found success in Breckenridge before opening a second location in an ill-fated space at 1601 Wewatta; it closed after only four months.
+Blue Fish, a hit in Breckenridge, opened a second location at 1601 Wewatta; it closed after only four months.
 That address has experienced substantial retail turbulence over the last decade, having also housed Public School 303, Wewatta Point and the Daily Grill.

-Other buildings on the street face similar dilemmas, such as Hotel Ingido, which has changed its restaurant concept three times in the past five years.
-(It’s currently home to Ambler.)
+Other buildings on the street have seen similar switches, such as the one housing Hotel Indigo, which has changed its restaurant concept three times in the past five years.
+It’s currently home to Ambler.

 Some of the retail spaces in the neighborhood have never even had a tenant.
-One on the corner of 17th and Chestnut has been open since the building’s completion in 2015.
-Another on 16th and Chestnut has been vacant since 2009.
+One on the corner of 17th and Chestnut streets has been empty since the building’s completion in 2015.
+Another at 16th and Chestnut has been vacant since 2009.
 And two weeks ago, the area’s Starbucks shuttered.

 Not everyone in the neighborhood has given up hope, however.
 Greg, a Jehovah’s Witness volunteer who has stood on Wewatta Pavilion daily since the pandemic, expresses optimism.
 “I don’t feel any less safe,” he notes.
 “I see an increase in police presence, too.
 I take the train in every day.
 When I first started to take it, I was the only person on the train.
 Now, it’s full of people coming down for sporting events or kids trying to enjoy the nightlife.
 My daughter even takes it.”